alphyos/CyberStart-2024/challenges/headquarters/Maggie’sFile-L04C06.md

 ![output of the terminal, the file is in /root/docs/secretz](/assets/maggiesfile1.png)

-- Type the given password in. “`ubersecurepw`”
+- Type the given password in. `ubersecurepw`
 - Type `ls` to list contents in the directory and you will find the file/flag.
   - Remember, the file name itself is the flag, not the contents of the file.